 Justine Ezarik a.k.a. iJustine is a one-woman new media phenomenon: techie, gamer, vlogger, and digital influencer.
 She is one of the top female personalities on YouTube amassing over 3.3 million subscribers across her 3 channels, more than 1.7 million Twitter followers and has garnered more than 500 million views on her videos.
 Justine has made the Hollywood Reporters 50 most powerful digital players list, Maxim Magazine's Hot 100, Time’s Most 100 list and in 2012, she was ranked the #6 most influential personality by The Daily Beast’s Digital Power Index.
 A popular brand ambassador, Justine has worked with top brands from Mattel, Microsoft, Ford, GE, Intel, Sharpie, Doritos, Taco Bell, eBay, P&G, Banana Republic, Samsung, AOL, and Carl’s Jr. and has been featured in numerous magazines, publications, and commercials.
 She also has been a host for MTV/Spike, E!
 News, NBC, and red carpet events and is set to publish her first book in June 2014.

-Alexis is the founder of the non-profit I AM THAT GIRL and is an internationally recognized speaker, media personality, and activist.
+Alexis is the founder of the non-profit I AM THAT GIRL and is an internationally recognized speaker, author, media personality, and activist.
+Alexis hosted a TV show on the red carpet, worked at ESPN, Fox Sports, MTV and was a contestant on the hit CBS show: Survivor.
+She recently launched ProtectHer, an empowerment company dedicated to inspiring men to better protect the girls and women in their lives and prevent sexual assault and domestic abuse.
 Alexis was featured as one of AOL’s MAKERS Video Series along with Oprah Winfrey, Hilary Clinton and Sheryl Sandberg.
 She has been as an Ambassador for L’Oreal’s new STEM initiative, and listed as one of DELL’s #Inspire 100 List, Fast Company’s “Female Trailblazers” and ESPN's "Pop Culture's Top Ten."
-She's been featured on Extra and Access Hollywood, and in Glamour, The Huffington Post, and The Los Angeles Times.
+She's been featured on Extra and Access Hollywood, and in Glamour, The Huffington Post, The Wall Street Journal and The Los Angeles Times.

 Lizzie Velasquez, 25 years old, is a graduate of Texas State University, a motivational speaker, and author of three books: Lizzie Beautiful, Be Beautiful, Be You, and Choosing Happiness.
 In December 2013, she took the stage at TEDxAustin Women and gave a talk titled 'How Do You Define Yourself?' that to date has garnered over 9 million views across the web.
 Her story has been featured on Katie Couric, The Today Show, Dr. Drew, Inside Edition, Huffington Post, and Yahoo!
 Lifestyle among other national and international media.